kylrth/kylrth.github.io/content/post/matrix-setup/index.md

     -O data/registration/config.yaml
 ```

-Update the config to your liking, making sure to update the following objects:
+Update the config to your liking, making sure to update the following elements:

 ```yaml
 server_location: 'http://synapse'